HelmholtzAI-Consultants-Munich/Echo2Pheno/Module I/README.md

 **Example run**
 ```
-python run4single.py -i /datasets/lineA/30516265.dcm -m 40 -o 30516265
+python run4single.py -i /datasets/studyA/30516265.dcm -m 40 -o 30516265
 ```

-## Running for an entire moude line
+## Running for an entire mouse study

-If you wish to run the automatic feature estimation framework for multiple mice then you can run the ```run4line.py``` script.
+If you wish to run the automatic feature estimation framework for multiple mice then you can run the ```run4study.py``` script.
 This will recursively call the ```run4single.py```.
 The arguments of this script are similar to those of ```run4single.py``` with the difference that the -i argument should take the path to the directory containing the dicom files from which we wish to extract features.

 **Example run**
 ```
-python run4all.py -i datasets/lineA -m 40 -w all
+python run4all.py -i datasets/studyA -m 40 -w all
 ```

 ## Results